 Revitalisation of Historic BuildingsHistoric buildings bear witness to the development of a city and they are valuable and unique assets of urban community.
 In recent years, people have grown increasingly aware of the issue of the demolition and redevelopment of historic buildings.
 New generations are shouldering the responsibilities of inheriting and maintaining the culture of the city in a sustainable manner.
 This course focuses on historic buildings and sites in relations to their settings and aims to introduce the revitalisation theories, revitalisation policies and revitalisation process.
 Case studies are used to illustrate revitalisation projects in Hong Kong, Mainland China, Macau and Singapore.

 Selected Topics in Real EstateThis course is designed to investigate and to discuss selected topics of current interests in the area of real estate.

 Topical Studies in Urbanism(Special elective course offered by the School of Architecture, offering in 2024-25 subject to change)These elective courses investigate topics and issues in the specific field of urban design.
 Each specific elective is designed to allow the students to gain in-depth knowledge and ability to discourse or execute the theory and practice of the particular field.
 Each semester, there will be different sections of electives offered with specific course descriptions for students to choose from.

 Other elective courses

-You may take up to 3-credits-worth of courses from other programmes within CUHK Business School, subject to approval from Programme Directors.
-Examples include Mergers and Acquisitions, Financial Analysis and Security Trading, and Organisational Marketing.
+You may take up to 3-credits-worth of courses from other programmes within CUHK Business School or ARCH5731 offered by the School of Architecture, subject to approval from Programme Directors.

 Enhancing academic life